ViewComponent/view_component/docs/viewcomponents-in-practice.md

 # ViewComponents in practice

-_GitHub's guide to building component-driven UI in Rails, shared publicly due to interest from the community.
+_GitHub's internal guide to building component-driven UI in Rails.
 Consider it to be more opinion than fact._

 ## Why we use ViewComponents